-Cloud computing is the delivery of capabilities—such as software or platforms that provide analytics, networking, and more—and infrastructure—such as storage, servers, or databases—over the internet by cloud service providers (CSPs) who manage those capabilities for the users that access them.
+Cloud computing is the delivery of capabilities, such as applications for analytics and decision support, and infrastructure—such as servers, storage, or networking—over the Internet by cloud service providers (CSPs) who manage those capabilities and infrastructure for the users who access them.

 As organizations seek more business or mission agility, moving to the cloud is an IT strategy that provides higher flexibility, and, possibly, lower operating costs.
 The transition to the cloud, however, is not always easy.

-Security and resilience are significant concerns in cloud computing because CSPs and users share responsibility for cloud operating and system management.
+Security and resilience are significant concerns in cloud computing because organizations deploying software to the cloud share responsibility for cloud operating and system management with the CSP.
 Organizations with special security needs, such as those connected to the Department of Defense (DoD), must work closely with their CSP to make sure their requirements are met.
-Doing so requires a good understanding of cloud technology, vetting a CSP’s policies, and negotiating an agreement that will ensure your organization’s security policies are met.
+Doing so requires a good understanding of cloud technology, analysis of potential threats for the systems that will use the cloud capabilities to establish sufficient requirements, vetting a CSP's policies, and negotiating an agreement that will ensure your organization's security policies and planned system usage requirements are met.

 The level of change needed to establish appropriate operational and cybersecurity management for cloud and cloud-like environments is too great for individual programs to handle in an ad hoc manner.